armakuni/nodejs-intro-to-devops-workshop/README.md

 - Kubernetes

 ## Setup & Prerequisites

+  ### 1. Create Docker Hub account

+  Sign up for a Free docker hub account by [clicking here](https://hub.docker.com/signup).

+  Remember your docker hub id and password as we will require them later.

-### Install NodeJS
+  ### 2. Install NodeJS
   First you will need to install NodeJS, if your unsure if you already have Node installed then run the version command (see below) to check for any currently installed versions of Node.

   ```
   node -v
   ```

-  If this command gives and error or returns a version other than the one used for this exercise (v14.x) then you will need to install or update Node.
+  If this command errors or returns a version other than the one used for this exercise (v14.x) then you will need to install or update Node.

   If you are using a mac then the easiest way to install NodeJS is via brew, by using the following command: